DiffugientDev/wdl_project/README.md

 **How it Works:**

+1. **Set-up: ** Download the entire folder and set up a local sever 8000 on that folder.
+Instructions to set up are given below.

-1. **Take the Test:** Begin by clicking on the "Start Test" button on the homepage.
+2. **Take the Test:** Begin by clicking on the "Start Test" button on the homepage.
 The test comprises a series of questions designed to gauge your preferences, behaviors, and outlook on life.

-2. **Answer Honestly:** There are no right or wrong answers in this test.
+3. **Answer Honestly:** There are no right or wrong answers in this test.
 Simply respond to each question based on your genuine thoughts, feelings, and experiences.

-3. **Receive Your Results:** Once you've completed the test, you'll receive your personalized results.
+4. **Receive Your Results:** Once you've completed the test, you'll receive your personalized results.
 These results will provide insights into whether you lean more towards being an extrovert or introvert, optimistic or pessimistic, or a combination of these traits.

-4. **Explore Further:** Dive deeper into your results by reading the descriptions of each personality type.
+5. **Explore Further:** Dive deeper into your results by reading the descriptions of each personality type.
 Discover what it means to be extroverted, introverted, optimistic, or pessimistic, and how these traits influence your thoughts, behaviors, and interactions with others.

 **Why Take the Test:**